 One thing that did help me was using a nursing pillow.
 I had a midline c-section incision that really hurt when anything would touch it, so the pillow helped keep the baby off my belly for those first few weeks.

 Resources if you are struggling with breastfeeding and want to continue nursing:

 The course can really help you if you are having a difficult time nursing.
 The instructor is a Certified Lactation Educator through CAPPA.

-The course comes with a troubleshooting guide to help you with the most common issues could run into.
+The course comes with a troubleshooting guide to help you with the most common issues that could run into.

 If you want to switch to formula feeding or formula feed from the beginning here are a few resources you may find helpful: